ferama/go-socks/README.md

 # go-socks

-This is a fork of the unmaintained https://github.com/armon/go-socks5 repository It adds support for:
+This is a fork of the unmaintained https://github.com/armon/go-socks5 repository.

+It adds support for:
+* go modules
 * socks4
 * socks4a